Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Spectral Fluctuations

 \section{Spectral Fluctuations}

-These were analyzed below the FB in three frequency ranges, namely around the BEs, the VHSs, and in the Dirac region~\cite{Dietz2015,Dietz2016}, that are clearly distinguishable in the DOS shown in Fig.~S3 of the appendix.
+The spectral properties were analyzed below the FB in three frequency ranges, namely around the BEs, the VHSs, and in the Dirac region~\cite{Dietz2015,Dietz2016}.
+These regions are clearly distinguishable in the DOS shown in~\reffig{fig:DOSN}.